Barium titanate: Production and handling properties

-Barium titanate can be synthesized by the relatively simple sol–hydrothermal method.
+Barium titanate can be synthesized by the relatively simple sol-hydrothermal method.

 Barium titanate can also be manufactured by heating barium carbonate and titanium dioxide.
 The reaction proceeds via liquid phase sintering.
 Single crystals can be grown at around 1100 °C from molten potassium fluoride.
 Other materials are often added as dopants, e.g., Sr to form solid solutions with strontium titanate.
-It reacts with nitrogen trichloride and produces a greenish or gray mixture; the ferroelectric properties of the mixture are still present in this form.
+Barium titanate reacts with nitrogen trichloride and produces a greenish or gray mixture; the ferroelectric properties of the mixture are still present in this form.

 Much effort has been spent studying the relationship between particle morphology and its properties.
 Barium titanate is one of the few ceramic compounds known to exhibit abnormal grain growth, in which large faceted grains grow in a matrix of finer grains, with profound implications on densification and physical properties.
 Fully dense nanocrystalline barium titanate has 40% higher permittivity than the same material prepared in classic ways.
 The addition of inclusions of barium titanate to tin has been shown to produce a bulk material with a higher viscoelastic stiffness than that of diamonds.
 Barium titanate goes through two phase transitions that change the crystal shape and volume.
 This phase change leads to composites where the barium titanates have a negative bulk modulus (Young's modulus), meaning that when a force acts on the inclusions, there is displacement in the opposite direction, further stiffening the composite.

 Like many oxides, barium titanate is insoluble in water but attacked by sulfuric acid.
+It is also soluble in concentrated hydrochloric acid, and hydrofluoric acid.
 Its bulk room-temperature bandgap is 3.2 eV, but this increases to ~3.5 eV when the particle size is reduced from about 15 to 7 nm.